Talking Mats & ASD – developing social communication.

 We have gathered ideas and knowledge from practitioners working in the field of autism and included these on our web-site under Free Stuff on Communication Disability.
 ASD guidelines It’s important that these guidelines grow and adapt as we learn more about using TM with an even wider range of people.

-A seminar is planned in Stirling on the 1st of February 2018 to explore the use of Talking Mats with people who have autism.
-If you are interested in attending this twilight session 4.00pm to 6.00 pm (cost £20.00), please notify us at firstname.lastname@example.org
+Please come along and If you are interested in attending this twilight session 4.00pm to 6.00 pm (cost £20.00), please notify us at firstname.lastname@example.org